capalmer1013/Vector-Audio/README.md

 ## Notes:
-look into pyaudio (requires port audio) [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/)
+look into pyaudio (requires port audio) [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/) possible algorithm to try for finding best fit function
+- start with lowest fundamental for frame (1 cycle or 1/2 cycle)
+- hill climb to offset with lowest error
+- adjust amplitude
+- proceed to next harmonic (or some other method of choosing pitches) (something with avg frequency, start with lowest harmonic)

 **Things that might be important for estimating functions**
 - x intersects